If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-• Wipe inside and outside of gloves with a clean towel after each use.
+• Wipe down immediately: Clean the inside and outside with a towel after every session to remove sweat.

 Why Your Boxing Gloves Smell Bad